rage/java-programming/data/part-9/2-interfaces.md

     public Factory() {
         // Note that there is no need to write an empy constructor without
-        // paramatesr if the class doesn't have other constructors.
+        // parameters if the class doesn't have other constructors.
         // In these cases Java automatically creates a default constructor for
         // the class which is an empty constructor without parameters.
     }